dvaneson/kaleidoscope/README.md

 ```

 # Current Functionality
-Can only convert Kalediscope code into LLVM IR, and right now it throws an `EncodeException` when trying to use a function.
+Can only convert Kalediscope code into LLVM IR.